Graphic-Technologies/w2020/_assignments/assingment-3-app-branding.md

 ## File Set Up

 The final submission contains a number of deliverables so it is incredibly important to keep your files organized.
-Your submitted lName-fName-section#-svg-loader.zip file should contain the following file structure:
+Your submitted lName-fName-section#-app-branding.zip file should contain the following file structure:

 - 01-app-icon
   - lName-fName-section#-app-icon.ai